Swinithwaite

 Swinithwaite is a hamlet in the Yorkshire Dales, North Yorkshire, England.
-It lies on the A684 road, 2 mi miles east of Aysgarth.
-From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.
+It lies on the A684 road, 2 mi east of Aysgarth.
+From 1974 to 2023 it was part of the district of Richmondshire.
+It is now administered by the unitary North Yorkshire Council.

-The hamlet originally belonged to the Knights Templar but was later absorbed into the manor of West Witton which lies to the east.
+The hamlet originally belonged to the Knights Templar but was later absorbed into the manor of West Witton, which lies to the east.
 The hamlet includes Swinithwaite Hall, a grade II* listed building which has extensive grounds covering over 1,600 acre.
-There is a belvedere in the grounds and a folly (known as Temple Folly after a nearby Knights Templar chapel).
-Both the belvedere and the folly were designed by John Foss of Richmond and have been converted into holiday accommodation.
+Temple Folly is a belvedere in the grounds, designed by John Foss of Richmond and converted into holiday accommodation.
 The hamlet does not have any amenities other than a farm shop.

 The cellar in the farmhouse on the estate was once used for a scene in All Creatures Great and Small.

 In one of Bernard Cornwell's Saxon stories, The Last Kingdom, the village Synningthwait is referenced.
-In that book, it claims the name means "place cleared by fire," after parts of it were torched to make room for more homes for the Danes.
+In that book, it claims the name means "place cleared by fire", after parts of it were torched to make room for more homes for the Danes.